Equal Opportunity, Harassment, and Nondiscrimination Policy

 In situations where sexual violence has occurred, it is strongly recommended that the victim seek immediate medical attention.

-To review the full Equal Opportunity, Harassment, and Nondiscrimination Policy, please continue here.
+Please review the full Equal Opportunity, Harassment, and Nondiscrimination Policy (pdf).

 CSU’s Title IX training includes internal and external training.
 The Title IX Coordinator and decision-makers are trained on the various aspects of the University’s policies and procedures.
 Additionally, all staff and faculty complete annual harassment and discrimination prevention training.
 The Title IX Coordinator has received the following training: